 Five Risks for Teen Drivers

-- Motor vehicle crashes are the leading cause of death for teens ages 15-18 years old in the United States, ahead of all other types of injury, disease, or violence.
+- Motor vehicle crashes are the leading cause of death for teens ages 15-18 years old in the United States.

 - Driving under the influence.
-This means under the influence of alcohol and other illegal, prescription or over-the-counter medicines.
+19% of teen passenger vehicle drivers involved in fatal crashes in 2020 had alcohol in their system.
+Teens should know that “under the influence” can mean alcohol and other illegal, prescription or over-the-counter medicines.
 All of these substances can slow a driver’s reaction time and have serious consequences.

 - Seat belt usage.
-In 2017, there were 539 passengers killed in passenger vehicles driven by teen drivers, and more than half of those passengers who died were not buckled up at the time of the crash.
-Teen drivers and passengers need to understand that seat belt usage can save their lives; it should be one of the first things they do when getting into a vehicle.
+In 2020, almost half (52%) of the teen passenger vehicle drivers who died in crashes were unbuckled.
+Make sure teen drivers and passengers understand that seat belt usage can save their lives; it should be one of the first things they do when getting into a vehicle.

 - Distracted driving.
-What teens need to understand is that distractions DO include their phone devices (email, texting, talking) but also includes much more.
+Teach teens that while distractions DO include their phone devices (email, texting, talking), it includes much more.
 Many teen drivers are talking with passengers, applying makeup or brushing their hair, eating or drinking, adjusting the radio and other controls and more as they are driving.
 Anything that takes the mind, hands and eyes off of driving can distract any driver, especially a young, inexperienced driver.

 - Speeding.
-In 2017, more than one-quarter of all teen drivers of passenger vehicles involved in fatal crashes were speeding at the time of the crash.
+In 2020, almost one-third (31%) of all teen drivers of passenger vehicles involved in fatal crashes were speeding at the time of the crash.